+Lighting Africa consumer education campaign (Better lighting for better lives) in Ghana ©Lighting Africa

+Consumer education in Ghana ©Lighting Africa

+WHAT WE DO

-What We Do Lighting Africa works across the supply chain to catalyze the market for modern off-grid lighting and energy products.
+Lighting Africa works across the supply chain to catalyze the market for modern off-grid lighting and energy products.
 Our work is primarily focused on three critical areas: working with companies to develop markets that deliver commercial energy access solutions for the base of the pyramid (BOP) population, attracting investment by improving the sector's enabling environment, and working with governments to address policy barriers.
+To achieve these objectives, Lighting Africa conducts the following activities:

+Market Intelligence

+Lighting Africa conducts in-depth market research and publishes the findings, demonstrating the extensive opportunities presented by the off-grid market in sub-Saharan Africa and providing critical data to help manufacturers, distributors and retailers to make informed business decisions.

+Quality Assurance

-To achieve these objectives, Lighting Africa conducts the following activities: Market Intelligence Lighting Africa conducts in-depth market research and publishes the findings, demonstrating the extensive opportunities presented by the off-grid market in sub-Saharan Africa and providing critical data to help manufacturers, distributors and retailers to make informed business decisions.
-Quality Assurance A cornerstone of the IFC-World Bank Lighting Africa program is our dedication to quality.
-The purchase of an off-grid lighting product or solar home system (SHS) can represent a significant investment for a family in sub-Saharan Africa, and consumers simply can't afford to purchase something that doesn't work well or won't last.
-In order to protect consumers and prevent the eroding of consumer confidence in offgrid products in the process, Lighting Africa developed a quality assurance framework that included test methods, quality standards, and a product testing and verification program.
+A cornerstone of the IFC-World Bank Lighting Africa program is our dedication to quality.
+The purchase of an off-grid lighting product or solar home system (SHS) can represent a significant investment for a family in sub-Saharan Africa, and they simply can't afford to purchase something that doesn't work well or won't last.
+In order to protect consumers and prevent the eroding of confidence in off-grid products in the process, Lighting Africa developed a quality assurance framework that included test methods, quality standards, and a product testing and verification program.

 The program's quality assurance activities have expanded to cover markets in Asia and the Pacific Islands, and they are now managed through our affiliated program, Lighting Global.
+Since the quality assurance program was launched in 2009 over 225 off-grid solar products have been evaluated, and more than 100 currently meet Lighting Global Quality Standards.

+LIGHTING AFRICA HAS ALREADY ENABLED 20.5 MILLION PEOPLE TO MEET THEIR BASIC ELECTRICITY NEEDS THROUGH QUALITY-VERIFIED OFF-GRID SOLAR PRODUCTS

-Since the quality assurance program was launched in 2009 over 150 off-grid solar products have been evaluated, and approximately 55 currently meet the Lighting Global Quality Standards.
-Access to Finance Access to finance all along the supply chain has been identified as a critical need for the functioning and growth of the off-grid lighting and solar home system (SHS) market.
+Access to Finance

+Access to finance all along the supply chain has been identified as a critical need for the functioning and growth of the off-grid lighting and solar home system (SHS) market.
 From distributors who need working capital to hold adequate product stocks, to consumers needing credit to make a purchase, Lighting Africa facilitates and leverages financial products to help provide the capital that is needed.

+Consumer Education

-Consumer Education For the off-grid lighting products and solar home system market to grow and thrive, consumers need to be aware of the benefits that these products provide over fuelbased and other sources of lighting.
+For the off-grid lighting products and solar home system market to grow and thrive, consumers need to be aware of the benefits that these products provide over fuel-based and other sources of lighting.
 To educate potential end users on the many benefits of quality off-grid lighting and energy products, Lighting Africa produces consumer education materials and conducts consumer education campaigns in partnership with manufacturers and distributors.

-Business Development Support The off-grid lighting market has been typified by remarkable innovation and novelty, and largely driven by social entrepreneurs.
+Business Development Support

+The off-grid lighting market has been typified by remarkable innovation and novelty, and largely driven by social entrepreneurs.
 Lighting Africa provides advisory services to support innovative business models that expand energy access at the base of the pyramid (BOP).

+Partnering with Governments

 Lighting Africa works with governments to integrate modern off-grid energy solutions into their energy access programs.
 In addition, the program works with governments towards removing policy and regulatory market entry barriers in order to increase access to clean energy, and to foster a vibrant competitive market for off-grid energy products.

+OUR IMPACT

+Cumulative Number of People reaching Tier 1 access

+THE PRODUCTS